 10. Ian McKellen

-Ian McKellen boasts a $114.2 million per-film average for a total of $3.65 billion.
-His place among the top 10 is largely thanks to the stunning success of 2017’s “Beauty and the Beast,” as well as his roles in the “Lord of the Rings,” “Hobbit” and “X-Men” franchises.
+Ian McKellen movies have earned a total of $4.83 billion — thanks to the stunning success of 2017’s “Beauty and the Beast.”
+As well as his unforgettable roles in the “Lord of the Rings,” “Hobbit” and “X-Men” franchises giving him a stunning $114.2 million per-film average

 9. Scarlett Johansson